graycoreio/daffodil/libs/contact/guides/state.md

 }
 ```

 Once the `DaffContactFacade` has been set up in the component, it can be used to manage contact form submissions.
-To perform operations, pass actions to the `DaffContactFacade#dispatch` method.
-Various submission properties and a list of errors are available on the contact facade as observable streams.

-## Facade API
+## Observable streams

-The `DaffContactFacade` provides the following observable streams:
+The `DaffContactFacade` provides the following observable streams to enhance your application's UI:

 | Observable | Type | Description |
 | ---------- | ---- | ----------- |